shukla-sahil/WebAlert-MERN/README.md

 ### Organizations Management
 - **Creating Organizations**: Each organization is associated with a unique URL and the owner's ID.
 The URL must be unique across all organizations for a given user.
 - **Adding Users to Organizations**: Users can add other users to their organizations, ensuring that the user being added exists and isn't already part of the organization.
+- **Deleting Organizations**: Users can delete their organizations, which removes the organization and its associated data from the system.

 ### Backend Setup
 - **Models**: